-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and two letters of recommendation.
+In addition to the requirements listed below, all students must submit transcripts testifying to their history in higher education, a statement of academic purpose, and two letters of recommendation.

-The writing sample should be 10-15 pages long, preferably a paper that you have written for a course pertaining to the general field of American Studies.
-Alternatively, you may provide a focused essay written in an academic style that examines an article, book, exhibit or event relevant to your field of interest.
+The writing sample should be 15-20 pages long; a paper written for a course pertaining to the general field of American studies is preferred.
+Alternatively, you may provide a focused essay written in an academic style that examines an article, book, exhibit, or event relevant to your field of interest.

 If you have recently received an academic degree or have recent academic experience, letters of recommendation from faculty are preferred.
 If you have not been enrolled in an academic program in recent years, professional recommendations are acceptable.

-All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the TOEFL or IELTS exams.
+All international students whose native language is not English, or whose undergraduate degree is from an institution in a country where the official language is not English, must submit TOEFL or IELTS exam scores.
 For more information, refer to the Information for International Students page.

 |Deadline for Spring:||Thursday, November 7, 2019|